dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 ::: zone pivot="server"

 The following `UploadResult` class is placed in the client project and in the web API project to maintain the result of an uploaded file.
 When a file fails to upload on the server, an error code is returned in `ErrorCode` for display to the user.
-A safe stored file name is generated on the server for each file and returned to the client in `StoredFileName` for display.
+A safe file name is generated on the server for each file and returned to the client in `StoredFileName` for display.
 Files are keyed between the client and server using the unsafe/untrusted file name in `FileName`.

 ::: zone-end

 > [!NOTE]
-> A security best practice for production apps is to avoid sending error messages to clients that might reveal sensitive information about an app, server, or network to users.
+> A security best practice for production apps is to avoid sending error messages to clients that might reveal sensitive information about an app, server, or network.
 Providing detailed error messages can aid a malicious user in devising attacks on an app, server, or network.
-The example code in this section only sends back an error code number (`int`) for display by the component in the client-side app if a server-side error occurs.
-If an ordinary user requires assistance, they provide the error code to support personnel for support ticket resolution without ever knowing the exact cause of the error.
+The example code in this section only sends back an error code number (`int`) for display by the component client-side if a server-side error occurs.
+If an user requires assistance with a file upload, they provide the error code to support personnel for support ticket resolution without ever knowing the exact cause of the error.

 `UploadResult.cs`: